itsknk/referral_system_assesment/README.md

 python -m pytest -q
 ```

-You will see tests covering:
+you will see tests covering:

 * fee engine
 * referral engine